lsupwp/AppVault/README.md

 - Python 3.9 or higher
 - PySide6 (Qt for Python)
-- Linux system with:
+- Ubuntu-based system with:
-  - APT/DPKG package manager (Debian/Ubuntu-based)
+   - APT/DPKG package manager (Ubuntu and derivatives)
    - Optional: Flatpak
    - Optional: Snap

+Note: AppVault currently supports Ubuntu-based distributions only (e.g., Ubuntu 22.04/24.04, Linux Mint, Pop!_OS, Zorin OS).
+Other distributions are not supported at this time.

 ## Installation